mohayonao/web-audio-scheduler/README.md

   - Remove a callback function from the event list.
 - `removeAll(): void`
   - Remove all callback functions from the event list.
+- `process(): void`
+  - process events immediately (this is useful when transition to background tabs)

 #### Events
 - `"start"`